 The CS protocol supports the creation of Connections.
 In the Data Plane, an NSI Connection is a physical circuit through which data is delivered from an ingress point to an egress point.
 NSI CS v 2.0 only supports point-to-point connectivity; Connections can be unidirectional or bidirectional.

 Connections can be constructed between pairs of STPs and transit Networks, see Figure 1.
-In NSI v2.0 it is assumed that any two STP within a particular Network are able to be connected.
-This implies that all Networks are non-blocking.
+In NSI v2.0 it is assumed that any two STP within a particular Network can be connected.
+This implies that all Networks can support simultaneous connections between any pair of STPs (i.e. non-blocking).